oicr-ibc/cssscl/README.rst

 Example 1 - run the ``cssscl`` classifier without the optimization using the taxon data and the test set provided
 -----------------------------------------------------------------------------------------------------------------

-1. Build the necessary databases from the training set
+*Step 1*.
+Build the necessary databases from the training set

  .. code-block:: bash